Reinhold Marxhausen: Notable works

-The Stardust
+Stardust

 Since his days at Mills College, Marxhausen had been experimenting with sound sculptures.
 Some of the created sound sculpture included the Portable Walkman, Cosmic Cube, and Stardust.
 He achieved a successfully marketable piece of art when he created the Stardust sound sculpture.
 The Stardust was a small, round object made out of stainless steel that made a light, tinkling sound when shaken.
 Earlier Marxhausen sound sculptures had wires sticking out of doorknobs that could be manipulated to make tones.
 The wires were a safety concern for public use.
 In 1980, while creating pieces for an art show, Reinhold decided to try to make a sculpture that incorporated the wires inside the doorknob that could be triggered by other loose wires.
 He soon synthesized it to be smaller and look more like a small rock.
 With a small, modest shell of stainless steel, Marxhausen wanted the sculpture to be an embodiment of his philosophy that, "Even the most ordinary can be extraordinary".
 An interview with Susan Stanburg on NPR boosted the popularity of the piece.
 He immediately started getting orders from people all around the world.
 His Stardusts ended up in the possession of numerous celebrities and public figures.
 Eventually, one was given to David Letterman by a band member on the Late Show.
 After a couple months of intrigue about the strange object, the Late Show sought out Marxhausen.
 He appeared on the show on March 25, 1986, and again on January 17, 1990.